aclary100-bit/keithley/Instrument_Examples/Series_2400_Graphical/2450-SMU/Measuring_IV_Characteristics_of_FETs/Load_and_Run_TSP_code_from_Python/README.md

 ![define functions](images/TSP_function_detail.png)

 Below is part of the Python code.
+In this case, we have defined a Python function that will run the test and fetch the results at test completion.
 The VISA write are invoking the TSP functions to carry out the test.
-In this case, we just have a run_test() function which will carry out the task on the instrument.
-After the SRQ is detected, we call the print_results() function and read the results.

 ![define functions](images/Python_Use_TSP_functions.png)